mrjuan1/texture/README.md

 Additional libraries required are SDL2, SDL2 Image, OpenGL 4.6 Core.
 Etcpak is also required as a shared library, but this will be provided in the [configuration](#configuration) process.

-To run or debug this tool, a valid PNG texture will be required too.
+To run or debug this tool, a valid PNG, JPG or BMP texture will be required too.
 More details are specified in the [Usage](#usage) section below.

 [Back to top](#texture)